d-bestari/ionic_liquid_Na-Pyr13-TFSI/simulation_input/input_file/README.md

-# Simulation Input
+# Input Files

-This folder contains input files used for the simulations from **CL&P**.
+This folder contains initial input files used to build box simulation.

 ## Source / Attribution